Symbols

 - rogue host, arp and arpwatch

-- route, Configuring the network interface, route,
+- route, Configuring the network interface, route, An example situation

 - routing, Routing Through a Gateway